theycallmethetailor/js-function-scopes/README.md

 <details>
   <summary>What is hoisting?</summary>
   Hoisting basically happens at step one.
-When variables are decaraed in memory it will "hoist" them up to the top of their scopes.
-The effects variables decalred with `var` and declartive functions.
+When variables are declared in memory it will "hoist" them up to the top of their scopes.
+The effects variables declared with `var` and declarative functions.
 </details>

 <details>
   <summary>What type of function does not get hoisted?</summary>
-	Expression funcions
+	Expression functions
 </details>